strexx/Ultimate-Frisbee-App/README.md

 2. Technical documentation
 3. The contributions (global)

-*If you want to read an in-depth README about the individual contributions that have been made for this repository, please follow the links below to find the README.*
+*This README has been put together by the three contributors for this repository.
+Each of us had our share contributing to this README and we worked like a team to set up the main functionalities.
+If you want to read an in-depth README about the individual contributions that have been made for this repository, please follow the links below.*

 - [Go to the individual README of contributor Fons Hettema](https://github.com/strexx/Ultimate-Frisbee-App)
 - [Go to the individual README of contributor Melvin Reijnoudt](https://github.com/melvinr/Ultimate-Frisbee-App)